Board of directors

-Douglas van den Aardweg was appointed Chairman in November 2019, he was further appointed as Interim CEO and Executive Chairman in April 2021, and received regulatory approval on 31st August 2021.
-In light of a new CEO being appointed, with effect from 1 June 2022 he will revert to his former role of Non-Executive Chairman of DCME.
-He began his career at Daiwa when he joined the board in May 2017 as a Non-Executive Director.
-Mr van den Aardweg also serves as Non Executive Chairman of HSBC Life (UK) Ltd and Vice Chairman, the Alliance, Bioversity International and Center for International Tropical Agriculture, a merger between the two international agricultural research organisations.
-He recently stepped down from the Marks and Spencer Financial Services PLC board.
-A chartered accountant, he holds both the FCA and CA(SA) designations.
+Douglas van den Aardweg was appointed as Chair of DCME’s Board in November 2019.
+He began his career at Daiwa when he joined the Board in May 2017 as a Non-Executive Director.
+Mr van den Aardweg also serves as Vice Chairman of the Alliance, Bioversity International and Center for International Tropical Agriculture, a merger between the two international agricultural research organisations.
+As a chartered accountant, he holds both the FCA and CA(SA) designations.
 After a career with Old Mutual in South Africa and London he spent four years as a director in consulting with PricewaterhouseCoopers in London.

 Independent Non-Executive Director and Chair of the Audit Committee

-Ewa Kerin joined the DCME Board in September 2020 as a Non-Executive Director and Chair of the Audit Committee, in February 2021 she was appointed as DCME’s Senior Independent Non-Executive Director (SID).
+Ewa Kerin joined the DCME Board in September 2020 as an Independent Non-Executive Director, Ewa is DCME’s Chair of the Audit and Risk Committee and Senior Independent Non-Executive Director (SID).
 Further, she is a Board Trustee and Honorary Treasurer of the Smart Works Charity.
 Ewa is a qualified accountant and has held a number of senior positions within the Financial Services industry for over 25 years.
 She started her career at JP Morgan where she was a Vice President in Finance then moved to Credit Suisse, where as a Managing Director she led a number of functions across Global Finance.
 Following this, she was CFO of the International business at Willis Towers Watson before moving to HSBC where she was the Global Head of Financial Planning and Analysis.

-Megan McDonald joined DCME on 4th January 2022.
-She is currently awaiting regulatory approval and once received she will be appointed as the CEO of DCME.
+Megan McDonald joined DCME as the CEO in January 2022.
 She has over 20 years’ experience in investment banking.
 After qualifying as a solicitor she started her banking career in debt capital markets with Standard Bank in 2001, Standard Bank is Africa’s largest bank by assets with a presence in 25 countries and over 40 000 employees.